falcosecurity/falco-website/content/en/docs/third-party.md

 When running `minikube` with the default `--driver` arguments, Minikube creates a VM that runs the various Kubernetes services and a container framework to run Pods, etc. Generally, it's not possible to build the Falco kernel module directly on the Minikube VM, as the VM doesn't include the kernel headers for the running kernel.

-To address this, starting with falco 0.13.1 we pre-build kernel modules for the last 10 Minikube versions and make them available at https://s3.amazonaws.com/download.draios.com.
+To address this, starting with Falco 0.13.1 we pre-build kernel modules for the last 10 Minikube versions and make them available at https://s3.amazonaws.com/download.draios.com.
 This allows the download fallback step to succeed with a loadable kernel module.

 Going forward, we'll continue to support 10 most recent versions of Minikube with each new Falco release.
 We currently retain previously-built kernel modules for download, so we will continue to provide limited historical support as well.